ik5/go_libhdate/README.md

 =====
 The following Go package is a binding for the C library named libhdate in Go.

-In order to use stable version, please use the stable/xxx branches. \
+In order to use stable version, please use the stable/xxx branches.

-devel/xxx and master are always unstable branches.
+The branches of devel/xxx and master are always unstable.

 Example
 -------